CMCD1996/Portfolio/resume.md

 ## **Employment history**

+### **Zeil Technology Services Limited | Data Scientist (Full-Time, Jan 24 - Present)**

+- Lead data pipeline and warehouse architecture.
+I manage our extract, load, and transform processes to transfer transactional data into new schemas for analysis conducive to marketing and commercial purposes using various technologies including PostgreSQL, DBT, Amazon Web Services, and Google Big Query.

+- Lead the end-to-end development of a career advisor in our upcoming web application, incorporating large language models and retrieval-augmented generation using Google's Vertex AI, AWS Infrastructure, Docker, Flask, & Flutter.

+- Contribute to the incremental improvement of our job-matching algorithm using a recommendation engine to match candidates with job listings that best align with their experience and preferences.

+- Present feedback on new feature performance and application engagement to our Senior Leadership Team.

-### **Family Office | Investment Analyst (2022 - Present)**
+### **MFO Limited | Investment Analyst (Full-Time, Mar 22 - Dec 23)**

-- Multi-Strategy Single Family Office actively investing in venture capital, private equity, listed markets, and real estate.
+- Multi-Strategy Single Family Office actively investing in Venture Capital, Private Equity, Public Markets, & Real Estate.

+- Led investment due diligence, presenting recommendations to our investment committee.
+Our analysis involved qualitatively and quantitatively assessing an investment's product and product-market fit, addressable and obtainable market, founder capabilities, technology risk, competitive moats, financial performance, liquidity risks, and portfolio considerations.
+Our primary mandate was software, hardware, and deep technology in venture capital, while industry- agnostic in other asset classes.

+- Built quantitative and financial models to analyze macroeconomic indicators, yield curves, wholesale interest rates, portfolio composition, sector exposure, and vesting schedules for employee stock ownership plans.

+- Actively managed our well-diversified equity portfolio, which involved conducting equity research, rebalancing, and executing trades across multiple positions.

+- Completed technical and commercial due diligence on residential and commercial real estate developments, including analyzing commercial leases, modelling development scenarios, forecasting project finances, and assuring home automation and electrical system quality.

-### **Aurecon New Zealand | Consultant – Future Energy (2021)**
+### **Aurecon New Zealand | Consultant – Future Energy (Part-Time, Sep 21 - Dec 21)**

-- Conducted commercial and technical due diligence to inform renewable energy and infrastructure investments using geographic information systems, financial modelling, computer programming, and data science.
+- Completed commercial and technical due diligence to inform renewable energy and infrastructure investment.
+I built financial models, developed Python scripts for analytical purposes, and used geographic information systems.

-### **ExxonMobil Australia | Engineering Vacation Student - Upstream Commercial (2019-2020)**
+### **ExxonMobil Australia | Engineering Vacation Student - Upstream Commercial (Internship, Nov 19 - Feb 20)**

-- Built an Excel-based optimisation model to forecast the production capabilities of ExxonMobil’s ~$3B (AUD) share of the Gippsland Basin Joint Venture assets.
-The model analyses the quantities of gas available for sale, informs ExxonMobil’s Victorian gas marketing strategy, and considers separate gas balancing agreements.
+- Built an Excel-based optimization model to forecast the production capabilities of ExxonMobil's ~$3B (AUD) share of the Gippsland Basin Joint Venture assets.
+The model analyzed the gas volumes available for sale, informed ExxonMobil's Victorian gas marketing strategy, and considered separate gas balancing agreements.

-- Built an Excel-based 3rd party storage optimisation model to optimise ExxonMobil’s sales strategy from an onshore storage facility.
-The model compares different sales strategies, informs how to maximise gas revenue, and ensures ExxonMobil meet their gas storage contractual obligations.
+- Built an Excel-based optimization model to optimize ExxonMobil's sales strategy from an onshore storage facility.
+The model compares different sales strategies, informs how to maximize gas revenue, and ensures ExxonMobil meet their gas storage contractual obligations.

 - Completed Heli-Sea, Onshore, Offshore, and Fire Fighting training.

-### **Deloitte New Zealand | Management Consulting Analyst (2018-2019)**
+### **Deloitte New Zealand | Management Consulting Analyst (Internship, Nov 18 - Feb 19)**

-- Conducted data analysis for the development of a new operating model for a public sector client.
-The new model was to improve education equity across New Zealand.
+- Built Excel-based models and completed data analysis to monitor fixed asset schedules, assess financial performance from commercial real estate investments, and develop a new operating model to improve education equity for various public sector clients.

-- Built an Excel-based monitoring tool for a public sector client.

-- Built financial models to assess ROI on investment options for a public sector client.

-### **Deloitte New Zealand | Corporate Finance Analyst (2017 - 2018)**
+### **Deloitte New Zealand | Corporate Finance Analyst (Internship, Nov 17 - Feb 18)**

-- Supported and prepared two proposals for work related to valuing the impact domestic and international education has on the New Zealand economy.

-- Built an operating cost model to forecast construction costs for community housing providers.
-This model was to inform the construction of community housing.

-- Conducted due diligence to assess the financial risk of a business for a public sector client.
+- Prepared two proposals valuing domestic and international education's impact on the Aotearoa New Zealand economy, developed an operating cost model to forecast construction costs for community housing providers, and assessed the financial risk of a critical supplier for a public sector client.

-### **Fletcher Building | Engineering Assistant (2016 - 2017)**
+### **Fletcher Building | Engineering Assistant (Internship, Nov 16 - Feb 17)**

 - Managed contracting teams and conducted firestopping, commissioning and quality control activities for the $1.4B (NZD) Waterview Connection project, contributing to reducing traffic congestion.

-### **University of Auckland | Resident Advisor (2016)**

-- Managed 40 first year undergraduate students.
-I organised and facilitated educational events, community-building activities, and academic tutorials.

 ## **Leadership & service**

+### **Co-Chairperson | Kupe Leadership Scholarship Alumni Committee (Jan 23 - Present)**

+- Co-chair the Kupe Leadership Scholarship Alumni Committee, leading a team of 8-20 alumni to build a leadership program developing world-class leaders, delivering on four strategic pillars: Continuous Learning, Giving Back, Community Building, and Global Acting.
+I sit on our scholarship's advisory board, build relationships with Aotearoa New Zealand's leaders across various industries, and represent the scholarship when meeting benefactors.

-### **Kupe Leadership Scholarship (2021)**
+### **Kupe Leadership Scholarship (Jan 21 - Present)**

-- Selected as one of 16 Kupe Leadership Scholars.
-The scholarship aims to develop the most influential and effective of the next generation of leaders in New Zealand.
-Scholars are exceptional young people from all disciplines who have a strong desire to serve and tackle the most pressing issues facing New Zealand.
+- Recognized as one of 16 Kupe Leadership Scholars.
+The scholarship aims to develop the most influential of the next generation of leaders in Aotearoa New Zealand.
+Scholars are exceptional young people from all disciplines who strongly desire to serve and address the most pressing issues facing Aotearoa New Zealand.

-### **University of Auckland Investment Club Co-President (2020)**
+### **Co-President | University of Auckland Investment Club (Jan 20 - Dec 20)**

-- Co-led a team of 17 who run investing and finance-related events for 400 general members.
-I managed internal and external relationships, created three new competitions focusing on equity valuation, venture capital and M&A strategy, created the Women Engagement Initiative, and monitored the Investment Committee who managed a $25,000 fund on behalf of the club.
+- Co-led a team of 17 who ran investing and finance initiatives for 400 undergraduate students.
+I managed strategic partnerships, created three new competitions focusing on equity valuation, venture capital, and M&A strategy, created our Women Engagement Initiative, and oversaw the Investment Committee managing our NZD 25,000 investment fund.

-### **University of Auckland Dean’s Executive Committee (2018 – 2019)**

-- Represented 4000 students, worked with executive staff to set the strategic direction and improve equity for the Faculty of Engineering.

-### **University of Auckland Dean’s Leadership Programme (2017)**
+### **Student Representative | Dean's Executive Committee for the Faculty of Engineering (Jun 18 - Dec 19)**

+- Represented the entire student body of approximately 4,000 undergraduate students on the Dean's Executive Committee.
+I actively contributed to our faculty's commercial and strategic interests, including our long-term strategy, capital expansion, innovation programs, and equity initiatives.

+### **Sir Colin Maiden Scholar | Dean's Leadership Program for the Faculty of Engineering (Jun 17 - Dec 17)**

-- Selected as one of 10 Part II undergraduate engineering students for leadership training and mentorship.
-We had leadership sessions with industry and academic leaders.
+- Selected as one of 30 undergraduate engineering students for collective mentorship and leadership training from several of Aotearoa New Zealand's top engineering minds, exploring an engineer's role in society and responsibility in leading interdisciplinary teams to solve complex issues.

 # **Academic achievements & awards**

-### **Rhodes Scholarship Interview (2021)**
+### **Rhodes Scholarship Interview (Sep 21)**

 - Selected to interview for the New Zealand constituency.

-### **First in Course Award for FINANCE 702 (2021)**
+### **First in Course Award | FINANCE 702: Governance Issues in Finance (Jun 21)**

-- Top student; FINANCE 702: Governance Issues in Finance examined the role of information, knowledge, incentives, and measurement in contracting, organisational design, and governance of economic transactions in property rights, transaction cost economics, agency and stewardship theories.
+- Top student; examined the role of information, knowledge, incentives, and measurement in contracting, organizational design, and governance of economic transactions in property rights, transaction cost economics, agency, and stewardship theories.

-### **University of Auckland Engineering Dean’s Honours List (2020)**
+### **Dean's Honour List | University of Auckland Faculty of Engineering (Nov 20)**

-- Recognised for demonstrating excellence in academic performance by being in the top 5% or attaining a GPA of over 8.25 in Part IV Engineering.
+- Received recognition for demonstrating excellence in academic performance by being in the top 5% or attaining a GPA of over 8.25 in Part IV Engineering.

-### **First in Course Award for ECON 372 (2019)**
+### **First in Course Award | ECON 372: Energy and Environmental Economics (Dec 19)**

-- Top student; Econ 372: Energy and Environmental Economics covered economics related to resource management, oil markets, climate change, and energy policy.
+- Top student; examined economics related to resource management, oil markets, climate change, and energy policy.

-### **University of Auckland Blues Award for Innovation (2020)**
+### **Blues Award for Innovation | University of Auckland (May 20)**

-- Recognised for an outstanding achievement in innovation that created or enhanced a product, process or system which provides an effective solution to a challenging issue.
-I received this award for placing 3rd against 20 teams world-wide at the 2019 Chulalongkorn International Business Case Competition in Koh Samui, Thailand.
-I developed growth and branding strategies for Line Mobile and Sea Thailand respectively as a member of the University of Auckland’s Case Programme team.
+- Recognized for outstanding innovation achievement as a Case Program team member, developing branding and growth strategies for Line Mobile and Sea Thailand.
+We placed third globally against 20 competitors at Chulalongkorn University's 2019 International Business Case Competition in Koh Samui, Thailand.
+I led our strategy implementation and financing.

 ### **University of Auckland EY Business Student of the Year – Finalist (2020-21)**

 - Recognised as one of the top seven University of Auckland Undergraduate Business School Students who display excellence in academic performance, communication skills, community service, extra-curricular activities, and knowledge of world issues.

-### **Chulalongkorn International Business Case Competition (2019)**

-- Placed 3rd; competed against 20 teams worldwide to develop and present strategies for Line Mobile and Sea Thailand.

-### **INFINZ Scholarship (2019)**
+### **INFINZ Scholarship (Jun 19)**

 - Selected as one of twelve students across New Zealand to attend the INFINZ Conference and meet the INFINZ board.

-### **First in Course Award for Finance 781 (2019)**
+### **First in Course Award | Finance 781: Financial Machine Learning (Jun 19)**

-- Top student; Finance 781: Financial Machine Learning covered several machine learning algorithms and their use in financial contexts.
+- Top student; examined several machine learning algorithms and their use in financial contexts.

-### **Citi Global Markets Challenge (2019)**
+### **3rd Place | Citi Global Markets Challenge (Jun 19)**

-- Placed 3rd; competed against 500 teams across Australia and NZ to invest $500m across four asset classes, building a portfolio to outperform the benchmark fund.
+- Led our team's investment strategy and asset selection, placing third when competing against 500 teams across Australia and Aotearoa New Zealand.
+The competition involved constructing a hypothetical AUD 500m portfolio across equities, fixed income, foreign currency, and commodities to outperform a provided benchmark.
+Proposed geopolitical and macroeconomic events served as catalysts to realize returns.

-### **CFA Research Challenge (2018)**
+### **3rd Place | CFA Society New Zealand Research Challenge (Jun 18 - Oct 18)**

-- Placed 3rd; represented the University of Auckland, competed against eight teams to research the NZX listed Comvita, forecast the share price, and present a recommendation.
+- Represented the University of Auckland in a team of five, placing third nationally against eight teams.
+The competition required researching the publicly listed Comvita (NZX: CVT), forecasting their share price and presenting a recommendation.
+I led the development of our team's investment thesis and financial valuation.

 # **Projects & skills**

-### **Deep Neural Networks & Long-Short Equity Investment Strategies**
+### **Neural Networks for Long-Short Equity Trading Strategies (Jun 21 - Jan 22)**

-- Configured deep neural networks with finance-specific loss functions evaluating reconfigured algorithms ability to outperform standard configurations when predicting alpha in long-short equity trading strategies.
-This project leveraged open-resource framworks and cloud computing resources including Tensorflow, Google's Cloud Platform, NVIDIA's CUDA Toolkit, Neptune.ai's MLOps platform, & Git.
+- Developed novel methods embedding finance-specific loss functions in neural network architecture to assess the ability to outperform standard configurations, when predicting alpha in long-short equity investment strategies, using TensorFlow, Google Cloud Platform, NVIDIA's CUDA, MLOps, & Git.

-### **Global Carbon Pricing Optimisation Model (2020 - 2021)**
+### **Scalable Solutions for Open-Source Energy Modelling Systems (Jan 20 - Oct 20)**

-- Built a model to inform energy investments across user-defined geographies.
-The model intended to inform policy and investment in sustainable technologies.
-The model is built using Python, Excel, and GNU Mathprog leveraging IBM Watson Machine Learning services.
+- Explored novel methods for modelling energy systems to inform policy and investment in sustainable technologies with Python and GAMS.

-### **Prototype Wind Turbine (2018)**
+### **Prototype Wind Turbine (Jun 18 - Nov 18)**

-- Designed, built, and tested a wind turbine to operate at 140 rpm.
-Blade profile design was simulated using MATLAB and Xfoil to optimise profile aerodynamics.
-Optimal profiles were modelled in Dassault Systemes Solidworks and laser cut from sheets of Perspex.
+- Led a team of four designing, building, and testing a scale wind turbine operating at 140 rpm using mathematical optimization, simulation, and computer-aided design.

 ### **Transhipment Network Model (2018)**

 - Built a linear optimisation model using AMPL to model fruit produce flows from producers to packhouses to markets.
 The model minimises packaging and transportation costs across 10 different demand forecasts.

-### **Personal Financial Modelling Tool (2019)**

-- Built a financial modelling tool to inform investments.
-The model includes several valuation models, a leveraged buyout model, and custom-built macros to create presentations and import financial data using Python APIs.

-### **Programming**
+### **Technical Skills**

-- Full professional proficiency in Python, SQL, MATLAB, Jekyll, VBA, AMPL & Git.
-- Limited working proficiency in Ruby, Ruby on Rails, C++, HTML CSS, Java, & Javascript.
+- Developed working proficiency in various technologies and services.
+These include Python, PostgreSQL, Typescript, C++, MATLAB, VBA, AMPL, ETL, Git, Docker, Google Cloud Platform, and Amazon Web Services.

 ### **Mathematical Modelling**

-- Full professional proficiency in ordinary & partial differential equation modelling, heuristics, numerical analysis, mathematical optimization, data science & engineering, symbolic programming, linear algebra, & tensor calculus.
+- Developed skills in modelling ordinary & partial differential equation modelling, heuristics, numerical analysis, mathematical optimization, linear algebra, & tensor calculus.

 # **Extra-curriculars**

-### **Ironman Triathlon (2019-21)**
+### **Ironman Triathlon (Jan 19 - Dec 22)**

-- Completed the Tauranga Half, Ironman 70.3 Sunshine Coast, and Ironman New Zealand.
-In Ironman New Zealand, I was one of 30 in the 18-24 age group to complete 4km swim, 180km bike and 42km run.
-I am currently training for Ironman 70.3 New Zealand 2022.
+- Completed the Tauranga Half 2019, Ironman New Zealand 2019, Ironman 70.3 Sunshine Coast 2019, and Ironman 70.3 New Zealand 2022.
+In Ironman New Zealand 2019, I was among 30 in the 18-24 age group to complete 4km swim, 180km bike and 42km run.

-### **University of Auckland Investment Club Investment Committee Senior Analyst (2019)**
+### **Senior Analyst | University of Auckland Investment Club Investment Committee (Jun 19 - Dec 19)**

 - Pitched stocks, valued equities and engaged in weekly discussions about companies, industries, and markets.
 I prepared investment analysis on, and invested in, Spark New Zealand (NZE: SPK) and Sea Limited (NYSE: SE).

-### **University of Auckland Case Programme (2017-21)**
+### **University of Auckland Case Programme (Jun 17 - Dec 21)**

-- Represent the University of Auckland at Regional, National, and International Case Competitions.
+- Represented the University of Auckland at Regional, National, and International Case Competitions.
 I prepare analysis on a case company’s problems and propose solutions.
-I have competed in Christchurch (New Zealand), Sydney (Australia), and Koh Samui (Thailand).
+I competed in Christchurch, New Zealand; Sydney, Australia; and Koh Samui, Thailand.